barrelstrength/sprout-data-studio/README.md

 ## Support

-Support for all Sprout plugins in managed in the [main Sprout Framework][#sprout] repository.
+Support for all Sprout Marketing Suite plugins is managed in the [main Sprout Framework][#sprout] repository.

 - [Ask a question][#questions]
 - [Report an issue][#issues]